indico/indico/SECURITY.md

 ## Reporting a Vulnerability

 Please report it privately using GitHub's ["Report a Vulnerability"][gh-vuln] option.
-In case you do not have a GitHub account, you can also email email indico-team@cern.ch.
+In case you do not have a GitHub account, you can also email indico-team@cern.ch.

 [gh-vuln]: https://github.com/indico/indico/security/advisories/new